-The MTB_RAM and MTB_DWT modules do not directly support any external interfaces.
+The MTB\RAM and MTB\DWT modules do not directly support any external interfaces.

 The internal interfaces includes a standard AHB bus with a 32-bit datapath width from the appropriate crossbar slave port plus the private execution trace bus from the processor core.
 The signals in the private execution trace bus are detailed in the following table taken from the ARM CoreSight Micro Trace Buffer documentation.
-The signal direction is defined as viewed by the MTB_RAM controller.
+The signal direction is defined as viewed by the MTB\RAM controller.

-· - Signal Direction Description LOCKUP Input Indicates the processor is in the Lockup state.
-This signal is driven LOW for cycle when the processor is executing normally and driven HIGH for every cycle the processor is waiting in the Lockup state.
+Signal Direction Description LOCKUP Input Indicates the processor is in the Lockup state.
+This signal is driven LOW for cycles when the processor is executing normally and driven HIGH for every cycle the processor is waiting in the Lockup state.
 This signal is valid on every cycle.
-IAESEQ Input Indicates the next instruction address in execute, IAEX, is sequential, that is non-branching.
+IAESEQ Input Indicates the next instruction address in execute, IAEX, is sequential, that is non- branching.
 IAEXEN Input IAEX register enable.
 IAEX[30:0] Input Registered address of the instruction in the execution stage, shifted right by one bit, that is, PC >> 1.
+ATOMIC Input Indicates the processor is performing non-instruction related activities.
+EDBGRQ Output Request for the processor to enter the Debug state, if enabled, and halt.

 Table 19-1.
-Private execution trace port from the core to MTB RAM
+Private execution trace port from the core to MTB\RAM